attlab/GitHub_Workshop/git_terminal.md

 This will return the lines (content and locations) that are different for us to inspect.
 In order to stage the new changes we must re-stage the file.
 Now our file is ready for a commit.

 # Commit and Push
 The line below is a simple way to commit the objects in the staging area.
 The `-m` flag tells git that we will include a message along with the commit.
 A message is always necessary and omitting the `-m` flag will automatically open the text editor for you to add a message.
 With the `-m` flag you can add a note in quotes.
-Anything ~50 words or less is appropriate for this flag.
+Anything ~50 characters or less is appropriate for this flag.
 ```
 $ git commit -m "Cris commit"
 ```